PeteyChan/SimpleECS/README.md

 });
 ```

-You manually iteration is possible if you need to
+Manually iteration is possible if needed
 ```C#
 foreach(var archetype in query)
 {